 Barrett, J. (1998).
 Grazing Corn Demonstration.
 Ohio State University Extension, The Ohio State University.

 Little, C. (2000).
 Three Years of Grazing Corn.
-Ohio State University Extension, Guernsey County.
+Guernsey County Extension, The Ohio State University.

-Myers, D. Using a Microwave Oven to Determine Forage Moisture.
-Agronomy Fact Sheet, AGF-004-90.
-Ohio State University Extension.
-The Ohio State University.
+Lewandowski, R. (2016).
+Microwave Method to Determine Forage Moisture Content.
+Ohio State University Extension, The Ohio State University.

 The authors would like to thank Mark Sulc, OSU Extension Forage Specialist; David Zartman, OSU Extension Grazing Specialist; and Bob Hendershot, NRCS Grassland Conservationist, for reviewing this document.